Advanced Advertising: COVID-19 Presents Challenges, Opportunities

 “Operating around audiences instead of the broad approach of demographics helps us to understand people at an individual level, helps us with empathy, helps us understand and better optimize messages and media,” Matts said.
 “It was important before all of this, but it is even more important right this very moment because we really need to understand what is motivating people and what is motivating them to buy or not buy at this moment, but will help us weather the storm beyond this.”

-Addressable advertising is gaining scale, said Spectrum Reach Group Vice President of Advanced Advertising Sales Kim Norris in a separate panel discussion.
+Addressable advertising is gaining scale, said Spectrum Reach Group VP of Advanced Advertising Sales Kim Norris in a separate panel discussion.

 “In 2018 we executed dozens of addressable campaigns.
 In 2019 it was hundreds.
 I think that scale is growing,” Norris said, adding that standards and common platforms and approaches are needed to take advantage of that scale.